Neural Scaling Laws for Deep Regression

-\textit{Residual network}—The convolutional input layer of ResNet-18 was customized to consist of two input channels, instead of the standard three, to accommodate a pair of grayscale images of size \(100 \times 100\) pixels.
+\textit{Residual network}—The convolutional input layer of ResNet-18 was customized to consist of two input channels, instead of the standard three, to accommodate two grayscale images of size $100 \times 100$ pixels, each for the top and bottom layer domain structures, respectively.
 The other hyperparameters of the input layer were kept unchanged.
 Additionally, the output layer was modified to produce a single scalar value for regression, as opposed to the original 1000-class classification.
 Consequently, the number of trainable parameters was reduced to 11,173,889 from the original 11,689,512.
 Due to these modifications, pretrained weights were not used; instead, the network was initialized randomly and trained from scratch.

 \textit{Vision transformer}—The vision transformer was customized with a patch size of \(10 \times 10\), resulting in 200 tokens per pair of input images, close to the 196 tokens used in the original ViT.
 The model utilized multi-head self-attention with 8 attention heads, 4 transformer layers, an embedding dimension of 64, and an MLP size of 256.
 This configuration comprised a total of 225,601 trainable parameters.
 The training was conducted for 200 epochs, and we confirmed that further increasing the number of epochs yielded only minor improvements in the test loss.
 Additionally, L2 and dropout regularization were not employed, as they did not enhance the test loss.